umass-gis/workshops/content/path-tutorial/index.md

     <img src="media/47.png" alt="Dialog box with User folder selected" width="50%">

 1. Select documents.
-Notice that each time you select a new folder, the current save location listed at the top of the dialog box changes.
+Note that each time you select a new folder, the current save location listed at the top of the dialog box changes.

     <img src="media/48.png" alt="Save dialog box with 'Documents' folder selected" width="50%">